stanleyrya/scriptable-script-updater/README.md

 ### Converting a Widget to use "Stored Parameters"

 If you'd like to use the "Stored Parameters" feature all you have to do is add [these functions](https://github.com/stanleyrya/scriptable-playground/blob/2b9cf55c6df1d89d043b50f4b29d86c368942784/read-write-stored-parameters.js#L3-L50) to your script and [add logic to read it](https://github.com/bring-larry-to-life/scriptable-widget-interest-map/blob/7a72c224305fb16eb96438e8044d6bd7f5497eed/widget.js#L445-L459).
+The name should be `Script.name()`.
 I recommend supporting multiple input types in case you'd like to share your script and the people downloading it are new to scripting.

 ### My code isn't updating!